The Investigative Team

 Logo chair 4

-Now, looking forward, Steve is back again with his DEA Narcos partner Javier Peña to lead an investigation into a history-making cold case.
+Looking forward, Steve is back again with his DEA Narcos partner Javier Peña to lead an investigation into a history-making cold case.
 Just prior to World War II, the world’s most high-tech commercial airliner with secret military-grade engines was on a seemingly routine mission – but was it?
 On board Pan Am Airways flight 229 Hawaii Clipper were fifteen passengers and crew bound for Hong Kong from San Francisco with three million dollars (46 million today) in gold-backed bank notes.
 Why?
 Allegedly ransom for missing aviatrix Amelia Earhart.
 The plane -missing.
 The crew – allegedly murdered by rogue Japanese agents and buried on a remote Pacific Island.
 If Steve and Javier can find the remains of these fifteen Americans – the start date of World War II may have to be changed in our history books.

 Steve Murphy’s BIO ONE SHEET